jamessynge/TinyAlpacaServer/README.md

     fields, ala the existing RequestDecoderListener.
 Subclasses could then provide the implementation of those methods.

-*   Maybe generate a DeviceInfo subtype for each device type, with the aim of automatically handling a number of requests with fixed responses (e.g. telescope/canpulseguide or camera/maxadu).
+*   Maybe generate a DeviceDescription subtype for each device type, with the aim of automatically handling a number of requests with fixed responses (e.g. telescope/canpulseguide or camera/maxadu).
 The yaml file doesn't necessarily indicate which of these have fixed responses, so we might need to add an additional file with the list of such requests.

 *   Generate a DeviceImplBase subclass, XyzAdapter, in the style of the manually written ObservingConditionsAdapter and CoverCalibratorAdapter.